Select Summer 2023 Applications still open. Don't delay, apply today.

-- Explore the breadth of engineering theory and practice, including engineering ethics and its intersections with social justice
+- Explore the breadth of engineering theory and practice with world-class faculty, including engineering ethics and its intersections with social justice

 - Work in teams to apply engineering theory to real-world problems